Ogcocephalus vespertilio: Distribution and habitat

 Ogcocephalus vespertilio is found in the Western Atlantic Ocean along the coast of South America from Suriname in the north to Buenos Aires in the south.
 It occurs at depths between 24 and 66 m on soft substrates on the continental shelf, even entering the lower parts of estuaries.
 A specimen of this batfish was found in pure freshwater between 1300 and 1400 km upstream from the mouth of the Amazon.

 Biology

 Ogcocephalus vespertilio is predatory, being a crepuscular/nocturnal hunter of benthic invertebrates.
 During the day it remains still and concealed in holes or crevices in rocks or among rocks on the seabed.
 It forages by walking over the bottom using its limb-like pelvic and pectoral fins, with its extended illicium "shivering", or being used to explore the bottom.
 The prey is then either snapped up by the mouth from the bottom, after visual detection, or excavated by the fish using its mouth and rostrum.
-The prey taken includes crustaceans, such as hermit crabs, crabs, shrimps, amphipods, porcelain crabs, isopods and mysid shrimps; molluscs such as sea snails, sea slugs and clams, as well as polychaetes and echinoderms.
+The prey taken includes crustaceans, such as hermit crabs, crabs, shrimps, amphipods, porcelain crabs, isopods and mysid shrimps; molluscs such as sea snails, sea slugs and clams, as well as polychaetes and echinoderms (such as sea urchins and brittle stars).